CoreumFoundation/coreum/x/dex/spec/README.md

 # DEX

 This document defines the concepts and mechanics of Coreum on-chain DEX.
+It is a work in progress.

 ## Order book

 Coreum DEX is based on order books.
 Each trading pair defines its order book - which is defined by two sequences of orders, one grouping buy orders, the other one grouping sell orders.

-Whenever the lowest price offered by any sell order is lower than the highest price offered by any buy order, the match exists and tokens might be exchanged.
+Whenever the lowest price offered by any sell order is lower than or equal to the highest price offered by any buy order, the match exists and tokens might be exchanged.

 Trading pair (and its order book) is described by two tokens: base token and quote token.
 The quote token is used to define the price of the base token.